guillaumedescoteauxisabelle/ma-biblio/docs/Semmo-et-al-2017.all.md

-(2) Layers of pre-trained deep CNNs can be activated to match content and style statistics, and thus perform a neural style transfer (NST) between arbitrary images [Gatys et al. 2016b] (Figure 1)
+(2) Layers of pre-trained deep CNNs can be activated to match content and style statistics, and thus perform a neural style transfer (NST) between arbitrary images [Gatys et al. 2016b](Figure 1)